jbm97/p1-connect4/README.md

 ### Play

-Try to connect 4 pieces in a row before your opponent.
-You can win in any direction.
+Try to connect 4 pieces in a row before your opponent by clicking the column you'd like to play a piece.
+It will fall to the lowest empty cell in the column.
+To win, connect 4 pieces in a row in any direction.

 ## How it Works